 Wait

 The Wait action delays the next action or condition in a workflow until a set amount of time passes.
 When the workflow reaches the Wait action, all of the following steps in the workflow are delayed until the wait period expires.
+When the wait period is over, the workflow proceeds to the next step.

 Changing an active workflow that uses the Wait action might have unexpected results.
 Before you make changes to a workflow using this action, determine whether you have active runs of the workflow in waiting status by referring to the Activity page.
 If a workflow with the Wait action has triggered and has active runs in waiting status, then the following occurs: